cssnr/stack-deploy-action/README.md

 This allows you to easily prepare your environment for deployment using normal steps.

 Supports authenticating against a private registry, deploying multiple stack files, setting custom arguments, and much more.
-You can check out all the [features](https://docker-deploy.cssnr.com/guides/features).
+You can check out all the [features](https://docker-deploy.cssnr.com/guides/features) on the website.

 _Portainer Users: You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)_

 ## Inputs

+View the full [Inputs Documentation](https://docker-deploy.cssnr.com/docs/inputs) on the website.

 | Input&nbsp;Name      |   Required   | Default&nbsp;Value                  | Short&nbsp;Description&nbsp;of&nbsp;Input |
 | :------------------- | :----------: | :---------------------------------- | :---------------------------------------- |